 Aside from the color variations, vinyl plank floors simulate the look of wood, which means you can have a cohesive look when aiming for the classic farmhouse or any other traditional theme.

-You can also tone down the busy design of oak cabinets with darker or neutral hues of vinyl plank floors.
-One of the more popular vinyl plank floor colors is the beige or almost white color that can easily suit a white oak cabinet.
+You can also tone down the busy design of these cabinets with darker or neutral hues of vinyl plank floors.
+One of the more popular vinyl plank floor colors is the beige or almost white color that can easily suit a white oak cabinet

-Bluish or grayish undertones from vinyl plank flooring are also a great combination for your white oak cabinets.
-If you’re hard-up finding tones to match your rich red oak cabinets, there are vinyl plank floors that have an almost black or red-toned wood graining that’s perfect for bedrooms that create a moody aesthetic.
+Bluish or grayish undertones from vinyl plank flooring are also a great combination for your white wood cabinets.
+If you have a hard time finding tones to match your rich red oak cabinets, there are vinyl plank floors that have an almost black or red-toned wood graining that’s perfect for bedrooms that create a moody aesthetic.

-Like vinyl plank flooring, laminate floors come in many design options to choose from, making it easier to choose the color scheme that can work perfectly with your oak cabinet.
+Likevinylplank flooring, laminate floors come in many design options, making it easier to choose the color scheme that can work perfectly with your cabinets.

-Examples of light-colored hues are cream or beige, light gray, or blues, but if you’re worried about staining, another advantage of laminate floors is that they won’t stain, and you can easily wipe out dirt.
-This means you can go even with the lightest laminate flooring.
+Examples of light-colored hues are cream or beige, light gray, or blue, but if you’re worried about staining, another advantage of laminate floors is that they won’t stain, and you can easily wipe out dirt.
+This means you can go even with the lightest laminate flooring

-If you’re worried about the color wood floor looking a little too dark or have light cabinets made of oak, then a light floor color can be a perfect fit.
+If you’re worried about the wood floor color looking too dark or have light cabinets, a light floor color can be a perfect fit.

-Light floor colors shine well when there is some middle ground between the colors of the room, especially earthen tones like granite countertops on a kitchen island.
+Light floor colors shine well when there is some middle ground between the room’s colors, especially earthen tones like granite countertops on a kitchen island.

-Wood on wood is a traditional design approach favored to cozy up a space.
-Using oak hardwood flooring with oak cabinets, on the other hand, may seem redundant.
+Wood on wood is a traditional design approach favored to cozy a space.
+Using oak hardwood flooring with the same wood cabinets, on the other hand, may seem redundant.

-However, because this material is available in a variety of colors, you can have an oak cabinet with color variations that give the space a classic look.
+However, because this material is available in various colors, you can have a cabinet with color variations that give the space a classic look.

 Go with light maple or light-toned cherry, whitewashed pine, or beech wood flooring.

-When your aim is to create contrast, maple and birch are popular wood flooring options you can consider.
+When you aim to create contrast, maple and birch are popular wood flooring options you can consider.

-However, be aware that hardwood can stain easily, so be sure to add a protective layer to your wood flooring.
+However, be aware that hardwood can stain easily, so add a protective layer to your wood flooring

-If you’re aiming for an oak-themed cabin interior, then choose a red oak hardwood floor.
+If you’re aiming for a wood-themed cabin interior, choose a red oak hardwood floor.

-The color variations for your red oak wood flooring are from medium-brown to a reddish wash.
+The color variations for your redwood flooring are from medium brown to a reddish wash.
 You may also pair it with apricot or yellowish tones to create that opulent and warm effect in your space.
 Read more about paint colors with red oak floors here.

-Wood and stone are organic materials that work together well and have been used in combination for decades, from traditional to modern interiors.
+Wood and stone are organic materials that work together well and have been combined for decades, from traditional to modern interiors.
 There are two main tile materials to consider:

-Ceramic Tile: Ceramic is made up of clay or synthetic components with protective glazing.
+Ceramic Tile: Ceramics comprises clay or synthetic components with protective glazing.
 Ceramic tiles that resemble stone, slate, wood, or other materials in any color or texture are available.
 You can use this material in the kitchen and easily wipe off spills and stains with the treated surface.

-When choosing the color for your ceramic tile, the safest bet would go with neutral hues such as white, grayish or beige.
-For dark oak cabinets, you can go with hints of a similar dark tone for your ceramic tile, especially if you want to have patterns on your flooring.
+When choosing the color for your ceramic tile, the safest bet would be to go with neutral hues such as white, grayish, or beige.
+For darker cabinets, you can use hints of a similar dark tone for your ceramic tile, especially if you want patterns on your flooring.

-If you’ve got golden or yellowish toned oak cabinets, try ceramic tiles with white or tan graining and the main color that’s a degree lighter than your oak cabinet.
+If you’ve got golden or yellowish-toned cabinets, try ceramic tiles with white or tan graining and the main color that’s a degree lighter than your cabinet

 Porcelain Tile: Compared to ceramic, porcelain tiles have a wider range of variations because of the combination of natural and synthetic materials.

-For choosing the color, porcelain is known to have distinctive veining, so you can explore more on darker surface colors with light veining or gradients.
+For choosing the color, porcelain is known to have distinctive veining so that you can explore more on darker surface colors with light veining or gradients.

 Choose dark-colored porcelain tiles and match them up with white oak cabinets.
-Cool tones such as emerald color also work well with white oak cabinets.
+Cool tones such as emerald color also work well with whiter cabinets.

 Similar color tones of the oak cabinet and the floor can be hard to pull off as both surfaces have rich organic tones.
 See more types of kitchen floor tiles on this page.

-Gray is a cool neutral that can evoke a variety of emotions, from a relaxing afternoon shower to a cold slab.
-Gray is a neutral color that goes with almost everything, making it pretty easy to match your oak cabinets.
+Gray is a cool neutral that can evoke various emotions, from a relaxing afternoon shower to a cold slab.
+Gray is a neutral color that goes with almost everything, making it easy to match your cabinets.

-However, remember that gray is an excellent color, and when matching it with a white oak cabinet can look stale and boring, especially if you lack light and shadows to create depth to your interior.
-This means you’ll need up a notch on your contrast.
+However, remember that gray is an excellent color, and when matching it with a white oak cabinet, it can look stale and boring, especially if you lack light and shadows to create depth in your interior.
+This means you’ll need to up a notch on your contrast.

-Also, remember that gray does a variety of undertones, such as blue or green.
-A good practice to avoid the steely appearance is to add accents such as black or brass hardware on your oak cabinets, or for a modern look, choose a dark gray with your light-colored oak cabinets.
+Also, remember that gray has a variety of undertones, such as blue or green.
+A good practice to avoid the steely appearance is to add accents such as black or brass hardware on your cabinets, or for a modern look, choose a dark gray with your light-colored oak cabinets.

-Honey oak cabinets come in a variety of shades, ranging from light to dark, but they all have a warm, golden glow in common.
+Honey oak cabinets come in various shades, ranging from light to dark, but they all have a warm, golden glow in common.

-You don’t have to worry about matching the cabinets because honey oak’s primary color is brown, which is a neutral shade that goes with any other color.
+You don’t have to worry about matching the cabinets because the honey variety’s primary color is brown, a neutral shade that goes with any other color.
 Here are some floor paint colors that go with honey oak cabinets.

-Neutral Tones: The safest decorating guess when working with honey oak cabinets is to use a neutral-colored tile.
-Any shade of brown will bring out the different tones in your oak cabinets.
+Neutral Tones: The safest decorating guess when working with honey shade cabinets is to use a neutral-colored tile.
+Any shade of brown will bring out the different tones in your wood cabinets.

 Another reason to use neutrals is that, while you may change the color of your walls from time to time, you are less likely to change the color of your tiles, and a neutral-colored tile will allow you to use any hue for your wall that appeals to you.
 Read more about paint colors that go with oak cabinets here.